sprestage/tech-octoblog/source/_posts/2014-03-19-what-were-those-octopress-commands-again.markdown

 Thanks
 =======
 Thank you to the Octopress docs site for well written and easy to follow documentation.
-This is my most frequently refered to page, now that my site is up and running, [http://octopress.org/docs/blogging/](http://octopress.org/docs/blogging/)
+This is my most frequently referred to page, now that my site is up and running, [http://octopress.org/docs/blogging/](http://octopress.org/docs/blogging/)